ErikPlachta/cs-regex-reference-guide/README.md

 ---

-## Regex - Regular Expressions
+## 1. What is Regex?

-**A regular expression, *aka regex*, is used to simplify advanced searching/filtering of content based on a user-specified search patern.**
+... aka **regular expression**, is a universal syntax language used to simplify advanced searching/filtering of content based on a user-specified search paterns.
 > You define what you are searching at the level of precision you need.

 **What makes a regex search/filter different from others is that it searches for